lrotermund/blog/content/posts/mastering-microservices.md

 With Pact, we can now use these tests not only to specify the pact, but we can also ensure that our own code (consumer) adheres to this contract.
 Pact now tests if the address of our request is correct and if we have provided all the required information for the producer.
-The information can be found in two places in the request.
+The information can be found at two places of the request.
 First in the so-called header, which precedes the request, and in the body, which is the core of our request.

 To help Pact recognize our request, we first define a matching in the test, where we determine what